The Myth Of The CiucciaNebbia

 The CiucciaNebbia (meaning ‘fog-sucker’) is a mythological creature that wonders the streets of Milan.
-Its body emerges at the intersection between the Milanese, the urban environment and the fine toxic fine particles that deposit on the surfaces of buildings.
-The Milanese’s architectural elements such as architraves, facades and main entrances are characterised by the presence of grotesque ornaments: morphological and monstrous creatures that in esoteric culture have the apotropaic power to protect the inhabitants and frighten away external evil spirits.
+Its body emerges at the intersection between the Milanese, the urban environment and the fine toxic particles that deposit on the surfaces of buildings.
+The Milanese’s architectural elements such as architraves, facades and main entrances are characterised by the presence of grotesque ornaments: morphological and monstrous creatures that in different cultures have the apotropaic power to protect the inhabitants and frighten away external evil spirits.

 Nowadays these masks are covered by layers of black dust due to emissions from manufacturing processes, waste treatment and disposal, combustion in industry, and transport.